Dubno: World War II and post-war

-Occupied by the Soviet Union following the Molotov-Ribbentrop Pact of 1939, it was subject to harsh policies of the NKVD.
+Occupied by the Soviet Union following the Molotov–Ribbentrop Pact of 1939, it was subject to harsh policies of the NKVD.
 The uncompleted prison was taken over by the NKVD in December 1939 and was used for political prisoners from all parts of Soviet-occupied Poland.
 Between 1500 and 3000 prisoners were kept there in harsh conditions, with new inmates arriving after the previous ones were successively transported to Gulag and other Soviet prisons.
 In 1940 most of the local Poles were arrested and resettled to various Soviet Gulags and prisons throughout the USSR.

-In 1941, following the outbreak of Soviet-German War, on June 24 and June 25, 1941, approximately 550 prisoners of the Dubno prison were executed by the withdrawing NKVD while only 8 of them survived.
+In 1941, following the outbreak of Soviet-German War, on 24 June and 25 June 1941, approximately 550 prisoners of the Dubno prison were executed by the withdrawing NKVD while only 8 of them survived.
 About that time in the vicinity of the town (and around Lutsk and Brody) a large tank battle was fought.
 In the Battle of Brody (1941) the German 1st Panzer Group under Ewald von Kleist managed to break the counter-attack by Soviet 9th and 19th Mechanized Corps, and 8th Mechanized Corps.
 8th Corps Tank Group took Dubno and held it for 5 days before it was retaken by stronger German forces' (under Konstantin Rokossovski, Nikolay Feklenko and D.I Rybjasev, Commander of 8th Corps Tank group was brigade commisar N.K.
 Popel, respectively).
 Soon afterwards the town was occupied by Germany.
 During the occupation, the Germans blew up the historic town hall from the 18th century.
+The Germans operated a Nazi prison, a Wehrmacht-operated military prison and a subcamp of the Stalag 360 prisoner-of-war camp in Dubno.

 In the second half of 1943, Dubno became a shelter for ethnic Polish population of Volhynia, who came here to escape the Volhynian Genocide.
 The town was defended by a unit of Polish self-defence, which was tolerated by German authorities.
 On February 28, 1944, the Germans evacuated Poles from Dubno to Brody, and then to the Reich, where they became slave workers.
 In 1944 Dubno found itself again under Soviet occupation and after the war it was taken from Poland and annexed by the Soviet Union in accordance to the Potsdam Conference.

 In 1959 the Roman Catholic Church of Saint John Nepomuk was closed down by the Soviets.
 It was reopened in 1993, thanks to the efforts of the local Polish community.

 After the dissolution of the Soviet Union, Dubno became part of Ukraine.